 - An up/cross-sell section.

 Let customers edit the cart contents, item quantity, or color right before going to checkout.
 One of the most common editable sections is the item quantity.
 But how do you enable editing in the shopping cart and ensure a better shopping cart UI/UX?
-There are three main options: inline editing, pop-ups in the cart, and editing on the product page.
+There are three main options: inline editing, dialog windows in the cart, and editing on the product page.

-c) A product page.
-You can provide editing functionality, but it isn’t possible for every product aspect.
-Why do some stores not allow editing?
-For example, a product of different color can have another product code.
-From the development point of view, it’s impossible to alter it in the cart.
+From the development point of view, it's impossible to alter it in the cart.
 Customers will have to return to the product page and choose another item.
-That’s why we advise you to link the product with its page: it ensures faster access to edit the product.
+That's why we advise linking the product with its page: it ensures faster access to edit the product.

-Remember to provide an intuitive UX when editing the cart.
+Provide an intuitive UX when editing the cart.
 A case in point is Asos.
-While you may think you can’t edit the cart, you can click on the dots and choose the needed aspect to modify.
-But it’s not so obvious.
+While you may think you can't edit the cart, you can click on the dots and choose the needed aspect to modify.
+But it's not so obvious.
 Some may overlook the dots and go to the product page for another color or size.

 Allow customers to delete products from the cart.
 Display a message with the “Undo” button to return the removed item.
 Ask the customer to confirm the action only if they: